chandrakishorSingh/interview-experiences/Samsung R&D Institute/README.md

 ## Tips & Tricks

 - Make sure to solve previously asked problems.
 There is very high chance that the questions might repeat.
 GFG interview experience articles are great way to do this.
-[Here](https://www.geeksforgeeks.org/internship-interview-experiences-company-wise/?ref=ghm#Samsung) is a collection of those articles for SRIB.
-Another collection of problems which helped a lot is [this](https://github.com/MohMaya/TargetSMSNG) repository.
+  - [Here](https://www.geeksforgeeks.org/internship-interview-experiences-company-wise/?ref=ghm#Samsung) is a collection of those articles for SRIB.
+  - Another collection of previously asked problems which helped a lot is [this](https://github.com/MohMaya/TargetSMSNG) repository.
+It only contains problem description.
+On the other hand, [this](https://github.com/s-kachroo/SamsungPractice) and [this](https://github.com/chaharnishant11/SamsungSolutions) repository contains code of most of the problems mentioned in the first repository.
+  - And this [youtube channel](https://www.youtube.com/c/AnuragCodes) has video solution to some of those problems.
 - SWC problems are usually easy/medium but their input format might be non-traditional.
 Take [this](https://www.youtube.com/watch?v=OJX1umVCsJc) problem for example.
 The solution is just a simple DFS but creating/traversing the graph itself is little difficult in terms of implementation.
 - Do all the setup for SWC one day before as installation will take some time.

 ## Learnings

 - Keep practising even after you've got your desired job.
-Doing 1 problem a day keeps unemployment away.
+Doing 1 problem a day keeps unemployment away 💯.